Rejean-McCormick/SemantiK_Architect/docs/DocPreV2OmniUpgradeNinai-Udiron/02-BUILD_SYSTEM.md

 ## 5. The Build Orchestrator (`gf/build_orchestrator.py`)

 This script reads the Matrix and executes the compilation.
-It solves the critical "Last Man Standing" bug using a **Two-Phase Pipeline** augmented by AI.
+It solves the critical "Last Man Standing" bug using a **Two-Phase Pipeline**.

 ### Phase 1: Verification (The "Try" Loop)